 Welcome fledgling RAVENS!

-The start of high school involves many new options and opportunities.
+The start of high school involves many new options and opportunities, especially this year.
 We always encourage our new Ravens to spread their wings at the high school and seek out new ways to get involved and meet others.
 Whether it is sports, clubs, activities--we have a little something for everyone.
-High school is the perfect time to try out something new, and the research supports that students who are more involved in school tend to fair better academically as well.
+Although we may not be meeting face to face, high school is the perfect time to try out something new, and the research supports that students who are more involved in school tend to fair better personally and academically.

 For SOPHOMORES In Particular...